aemrehu/Miinantallaaja/README.md

 HELLO

-These are all of the versions of my minesweeper project.
+These are all of the versions of my minesweeper schoolproject.